 Why did #FashionRevolution start & why is it celebrated the week of April 24th?

 Many eyes snapped open the day Rana Plaza collapsed, April 24th, 2013.
+While others shut forever.
 The garment factory building in Bangladesh became rubble, killing 1,134 and injuring approximately 2,500, most of them women.
 The tragedy drew attention to injustices inherent in fast fashion.
 The suffering that stems from the rush to jump on the newest trend, copy the runways, use cheap materials and cheaper labor.

 The truth continues to spread: that the global fashion industry is opaque, exploitative and environmentally damaging, and in desperate need of revolutionary change.